Val di Fassa Ski Resort

 The Powderhounds visited the Val di Fassa three times in recent seasons.
 We barely scratched the surface due to poor early snow in January 2017 & similarly, due to extreme blizzards in early 2018.
 One would think the resort was conspiring against us!
 We successfully returned in 2019 for a longer stay to reap some long-awaited rewards.
 See the review & extra photos via the links in the left column (or top of page on a mobile).

-See how Val di Fassa & the other Dolomites areas compare to the rest of the European ski resorts on the Europe ski resort ratings page.
+See how Val di Fassa compares to the rest of the Italian ski resorts on the Italy ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.